poaboagye/SpecNorm/README.md

 After applying Spectral Normalization you can then align the normalized embeddings using libraries such as [MUSE](https://github.com/facebookresearch/MUSE), [VecMap](https://github.com/artetxem/vecmap) etc.

 ## Citation
-If you are using FIPP in your work, please cite using the following Bibtex entry:
+If you find anything useful in this work, please cite our [paper](https://openreview.net/forum?id=Nh7CtbyoqV5):

 ```
 @inproceedings{aboagye2021normalization,